15 Ideas to Level Up Your Dynamics 365 CRM System

 Workflow Optimisations

-A recent innovation is autonomous agents that apply reasoning to carry out multi-step processes to exceed basic automation capabilities.
-Using organisational resources and logic rules, agents can handle complex tasks like generating reports, managing approvals, cleansing data, and making decisions.
+A recent innovation is autonomous AI agents that apply reasoning to carry out multi-step processes beyond basic automation capabilities.
+Using organisational resources and logic rules, these agents can handle complex tasks like generating reports, managing approvals, cleansing data, and making decisions.

 SLAs in the Customer Service Hub enable organisations to define rules reflecting service commitments.
 These performance indicators, such as ‘first response, ’ help agents remain informed and responsive, even when not at their desks.